JensJoschi/variability_timing/methods.md

 ## 3. Empirical data

-### 3.1 Inclusion criteria
+### 3.1 Eligibility criteria

 In our literature search for diapause reaction norms we concentrated on studies that measure photoperiodic response curves (PRCs) of invertebrates.
 We excluded marine and intertidal organisms, because corresponding climate estimates were only available for terrestrial systems.
 Invertebrates with a larval stage in shallow water (e.g. mosquitoes) were nevertheless included.
 Studies with estimates for less than 3 populations (samples) were excluded, because in these cases the variance would be absorbed by the random term “study”, which was included in the analysis.
-We also excluded all studies that measured diapause at three or fewer photoperiods.
+We also excluded all studies that measured diapause at less than three photoperiods.
 To maximize sample sizes, we did not restrict our analysis to any geographic location or publication language.

 ### 3.2 Search strategy